 Resilience and Self-Compassion in the Classroom

 The Self-Compassion for Kids Mini-Lessons contain an engaging blend of metaphors and content from the Path to Resilience as well adapted content from the adult Mindful Self-Compassion training.
-Your training in Mindful Self-Compassion (a prerequisite for this training) has provided you with a foundation in self-compassion.
-Self-Compassion in the Classroom includes a 14-week training in the Path to Resilience, which will further enable you to effectively understand and share the Self-Compassion for Kids Mini-Lessons.
+Training in the adult Mindful Self-Compassion is highly recommended so that teachers have a foundation and personal practice in self-compassion.

 The Self-Compassion for Kids mini-lessons are designed to help children to become aware of their emotions and respond with mindfulness and self-compassion when they are struggling.
 The mini-lessons were created by Jamie Lynn Tatera – a certified Mindful Self-Compassion instructor as well as the developer of the Self-Compassion for Children and Caregivers (SCCC) program.
 These mini-lessons contain a number of the foundational concepts from the SCCC program (not the whole program).
 The thirty plus mini-lessons each last between 5-15 minutes depending upon the individual lesson and how much time teachers allocate for group sharing.